 Our Curriculum Impact

-- independent and able to work collaboratively
+- Are both independent and able to work collaboratively

 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality first teaching, supported by targeted, proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on children’s outcomes.